jlinoff/pam/README.md

 ## Introduction
-_PAM_ or Personal Account Manager is a free open source single page web application that helps you manage your your confidential information as searchable records in a secure and persistent manner _without ever having to rely on backend services from a third party server_.
+_PAM_ or Personal Account Manager is a free open source single page web application that helps you manage your confidential information as searchable records in a secure and persistent manner _without ever having to rely on backend services from a third party server_.

 _PAM_ can do that because it runs in your browser and because it stores the _your information_ in a file that _you control_.